Frequently Asked Questions

 I can help you- only if you are ready to change the way you think.

 Does your teaching apply to more than just stocks?

-Stocks, Futures, Forex, Options, etc. They are all based on "directional dynamics".
-So yes, once you learn the correct metrics of engaging and disengaging a trade, you can easily apply it to all financial markets.
+Stocks and other items to trade are all based on "directional dynamics".
+So yes, once you learn the correct metrics of engaging and disengaging a trade, you can easily apply it to other markets.